Machu Picchu 323 articles

 • In some years, the number of tourists’ visits dropped considerably.
 Now it is expected that the difference in both seasons will be minimal.

-And when is the low season in Machu Picchu?
+When is the low season in Machu Picchu?

 • The low season of Machu Picchu, before was understood from the months of November to March to coincide with the rainy season.